 EPS is made up of energy-absorbing beads that are full of air to form a microscopic bubblewrap.
 These beads burst when struck so that they can absorb and dissipate the energy of an impact to protect the skull.

-Each time your helmet is impacted, the layer of EPS is compressed and therefore will not offer the same level of protection if it is struck again.
-Even if there is no visual damage to the outside of the helmet, the EPS layer is permanently compromised.
+Any time your helmet is impacted, the layer of EPS is compressed.
+It will not offer the same level of protection if it is struck again, even if there is no visual damage to the outside of the helmet.

 So it is actually very hard to tell if a helmet is damaged just by looking at it without specialist equipment.

 Therefore you should buy a new helmet after any impact, including dropping it on a hard surface.